freemarker/freemarker-tutorials/01-hello-world/README.md

 Context files are convenient because you can deploy different webapps to the same domain without needing to redeploy the whole domain.

-For example, if you had a website with a "Special Offers" section, you could separate it into it’s own webapp and deploy the "special offers" app without affecting the main website.
+For example, if you had a website with a “Special Offers” section, you could separate it into it’s own webapp and deploy the `special-offers` app without affecting the main website.

-* http://example.com - Runs off ROOT.xml
+* http://example.com - Runs off `ROOT.xml`
-* http://example/special-offers/ - Runs off special-offers.xml
+* http://example/special-offers/ - Runs off `special-offers.xml`